BinarySenseiii/BinarySenseiii/README.md

 I have excellent design & coding skills, as well as an ability to convert requirements into exciting online applications.

-- 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Typescript
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate on [Youtube](https://www.youtube.com/channel/UCFkDnb4Ngnb3E6Tl9DhWpDg)
 - 🥅 2020 Goals: Contribute more to Open Source projects
+- 🤔 I’m looking for help with three.js documentation.
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love to draw and play guitar
+- 🏋️ In my free time, you can find me longboarding 🛹 , at the gym

 ### Spotify Playing 🎧